 What you’ll need:

-- glitter scrapbook paper (you can get single sheets at Michael’s) or you can just get glitter
+- glitter scrapbook paper (you can get single sheets at Michael’s) OR glitter (paper is easier, though)

 - regular scrapbook paper

 - scissors OR an X-Acto knife